Key Person System

 Children are born ready, able and eager to learn and develop in different ways, having the ability to display different likes, dislikes, interests and preferences.
 Children learn from the environment, the culture, the routines and the activities and learning experiences presented to them.
 All teaching is delivered through practical activities and structured play.
 This begins with parents being closely involved as they inform staff about their child’s interests.
 Each child will have a key person, who will hold special responsibility for a number of children providing a strong link and relationship with the child’s parents/carers.
 The children are regularly assessed to monitor their progress and to enable accurate plans to be made for future teaching and learning.

-The EYFS is split up into 7 different areas of learning.
+The EYFS is divided up into 7 different areas of learning (See across).

 There is also a fantastic parent friendly guidance called, 'What to Expect When?' for you to download.
 This will give you full information of your child’s learning and development in the Early Years Foundation Stage.